MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 What you get with an AI Builder trial license:

 - Create and use AI models in any environment (trial or production), because the AI Builder trial license is applicable at the user level, not environment level.
-- Store  your AI model results in Common Data Service
+- Store  your AI model results in Common Data Service.
-- Use AI model results in your PowerApps, Flows, and more.
+- Use AI model results in your apps, flows, and more.

 > [!NOTE]
-> Your trial licenses is specific to a user, not an environment.
-If you already have an environment with PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.
+> Your trial license is specific to a user, not an environment.
+If you already have an environment with a PowerApps license (free or paid), you can use that environment or create a new one for your AI Builder trial.

 ### After the trial expires: